Cilantro-Lime Grilled Chicken Tacos

 Add these delicious homemade cilantro-lime tacos to your family dinner plan and have more fun making dinner.

-Days seem to get more hectic for everyone in the fall, no matter what your family’s schedule looks like.
+Days seem to getting more hectic for everyone, no matter what your family’s schedule looks like.

 Along with jam-packed days, maybe those well-intentioned goals to get a handle on daily meal planning fall by the wayside.

 Family meals are easy to put on the back burner, but it’s important not to.

 Study after study provides significant, measurable scientific proof about the positive, lifelong benefits of family meals.

 That’s where the beauty of taco night comes in!